fleck/class-types.macro/README.md

 require('ct.macro').postcss({ directory: 'custom-directory/path/' }),
 ```

-Treat these files as your would yarn.lock or package-json.lock, commit them when you have changes, but don't edit them by hand.
+Treat these files as you would yarn.lock or package-json.lock, commit them when you have changes, but don't edit them by hand.

 ## Why use this library